 Caring for Animals

-For a limited time only, Year 5-6 students will grow their STEM skills and knowledge by designing solutions for Zoo animals.
-This Project Based Learning program is part of the STEM Design Challenge 2020 (Terms 1 and 2).
+Year 5-6 students will develop their STEM skills and knowledge by designing enrichment solutions for giraffes and lions.

 Melbourne Zoo goes to great lengths to care for the mental and physical wellbeing of its animals.
 Zoo keepers use enrichment – activities and enclosure designs that enable animals to use their senses, move their bodies and behave in natural ways.